theAvoidact.com

 Explainer

-The employer exception: grave injury and the 120-day rule
+The employer exception: grave injury and the 90-day rule

-How the AVOID Act's employer exception works: the 120-day window for grave injury cases under WCL § 11, when the clock starts, and what general contractors must do to preserve their impleader rights.
+How the AVOID Act's employer exception works: the 90-day window for grave injury cases under WCL § 11, when the clock starts, and what general contractors must do to preserve their impleader rights.

 Share:LinkedInX

-Most defendants subject to the AVOID Act face a 90-day window (for contractual claims) or a 60-day window (for non-contractual claims) to file a third-party complaint.
-But for a specific category of construction cases involving catastrophically injured workers, the statute provides a longer runway: 120 days.
-This is the employer exception, and understanding when it applies and how it interacts with the rest of the AVOID Act is essential for general contractors and their insurers.
+Most defendants subject to the AVOID Act face a 90-day window from serving their answer to file a third-party complaint.
+For a specific category of construction cases involving catastrophically injured workers, the statute provides a separate 90-day window with a different start date: 90 days from the later of two triggering events.
+This is the employer exception under CPLR § 1007(e), and understanding when it applies and how it interacts with the rest of the AVOID Act is essential for general contractors and their insurers.

 The baseline problem the exception solves